algibson1/algibson1/README.md

 ### 💬 Ask me about:
 Plants!
 My background is in landscape design and plant bioscience.
 I'm particularly interested in sustainability.
-If your company does any work related to sustainability and the environment, let's talk!

 ### 📫 How to reach me:
 email: artemygibson@gmail.com